-She continued to operate the property as a lodging house until her death in the August of 1965.
-She left 386 Marlborough to the Park Street Church in her will.
+She operated 386 Marlborough as a lodging house until her death in August of 1965.
+In her will, she left 386 Marlborough to the Park Street Church.

-In March of 1986, it filed for (and subsequently received) permission to legalize the occupancy as a lodging house.
+In March of 1986, International Fellowship House filed for (and subsequently received) permission to legalize the occupancy as a lodging house.

 386 Marlborough remained the International Fellowship House in 2017.